 There are a number of ways you can protect yourself against HIV.
 Here are some tips that you might want to do:

-Do not share syringers or needles with other people.
+- Do not share syringes or needles with other people.

 - Undergo HIV testing (as well as other STD testing) on a regular basis.